pallets/werkzeug/docs/unicode.rst

 Up until version 0.11, Werkzeug used Python's stdlib functionality to detect the filesystem encoding.
-However, several bug reports against Werkzeug have shown that the value of :py:func:`sys.getfilesystemencoding` can not the trusted under traditional UNIX systems.
+However, several bug reports against Werkzeug have shown that the value of :py:func:`sys.getfilesystemencoding` cannot be trusted under traditional UNIX systems.
 The usual problems come from misconfigured systems, where ``LANG`` and similar environment variables are not set.
 In such cases, Python would default to ASCII as filesystem encoding, a